jbleakl36/Engineering_4_Notebook/README.md

 ### Code
 https://github.com/jbleakl36/Engineering_4_Notebook/blob/main/raspberry-pi/morsecode2
 ### Reflection
-This assingment was far easier than the previous.
-But one challange I faced was that I implemented a piece of code at the end that was full of errors.
-But bsides that the transistion was smooth and satisfying.
+This assingment was far easier than the previous for the workload was way less.
+But one challange I faced was that I implemented a piece of code at the end that was full of various errors.
+Turns out I just forgot how the morse code library works.
+But besides that the transistion was smooth and satisfying.

 ## Data Part 1